Soulghost/iblessing/README.md

 - send mail to xiuyutong1994#163.com
 - send mail to xiuyutong1994#gmail.com

+# Get started
+You can download the [pre-relase iblessing binary](https://github.com/Soulghost/iblessing/releases) and enjoy it.

+For more tutorails, please check the [Documentation & Help](https://github.com/Soulghost/iblessing#documentation--help) below.

 # How to Compile
 To get started compiling iblessing, please follow the steps below:
 ```